Medical Disclaimer

 There are other pharmacological options for treating ADHD than stimulants.
 There are other non-stimulant drugs that have FDA approval.
 Below is a review of them.

-Strattera: Acetaminophene
+Strattera: (Atomoxetine)

 In contrast to the stimulant drugs that are often used for ADHD, Strattera is a member of the selective norepinephrine reuptake inhibitor (SNRI) pharmaceutical class.
 It works by raising norepinephrine levels in the brain, which aid in controlling hyperactivity and attentiveness.